-In Lumley's 13 years at Baylor, the Lady Bears have tallied 11 of the 13 highest single-season home run totals in the program's history as Baylor has continually established new and individual single-season hitting records under his guidance.
+In Lumley's 14 years at Baylor, the Lady Bears have tallied 12 of the 14 highest single-season home run totals in the program's history as Baylor has continually established new and individual single-season hitting records under his guidance.
+The 2014 Bears broke the single-season homer mark with 74 surpassing the 2006 squad's mark of 68.

 In 2013 while working with infielders, Holly Holl was named Second Team All-Central Region by the NFCA while freshman third baseman Sarah Smith was named to the All-Big 12 Defensive Team.